xenione/accordion-view/README.md

 # What next?
 -------

-Try to add AccordionView into a RecyclerView, for this I need any extra support, consider either contribute to project or make a donation.
+Try to add AccordionView into a RecyclerView, for this I need extra support, consider either contribute to the project or make a donation.

 ![progress](https://img.lishengcn.cn/progress?percent=45)

  target: **500** €  / raised: 223 €

- Thanks all contributors.
+ > **Thanks for all contributors**.

 * amounts updated every 24h